Greater Mapungubwe Transfrontier Conservation Area: Botswana

-Botswana's contribution to the Greater Mapungubwe Transfrontier Conservation Area consists of the Northern Tuli Game Reserve, comprising 36 freehold properties covering an area of 71,173ha.
+Botswana's contribution to the Greater Mapungubwe Transfrontier Conservation Area consists of the Northern Tuli Game Reserve, comprising 36 freehold properties covering an area of 71,173 ha.
 In phase two the area is expected to increase in size with the inclusion of the Central Tuli Farms and the proposed Shashe CCA.
 In addition the area roughly extending from the town of Mathathane North to Kobojango and onwards to the Shashe River will also form part of the GMTFCA.
-In total Botswana's contribution to the TFCA is expected to be 135,000ha roughly 28% of the total area of the Greater Mapungubwe Transfrontier Conservation Area.
+In total Botswana's contribution to the TFCA is expected to be 135,000 ha, roughly 28% of the total area of the Greater Mapungubwe Transfrontier Conservation Area.

 Zimbabwe

 Sentinel Ranch, Nottingham Estate and the Tuli Circle Safari Area make up Zimbabwe's contribution to the GMTFCA.
-In phase two the Maramani, Machuchuta as well as Hwali Wildlife Management Areas may also be included extending the size of Zimbabwe's contribution to the Greater Mapungubwe Transfrontier Conservation Area to 96,000 hectares or roughly 19%.
+In phase two the Maramani, Machuchuta as well as Hwali Wildlife Management Areas may also be included, extending the size of Zimbabwe's contribution to the Greater Mapungubwe Transfrontier Conservation Area to 96,000 hectares or roughly 19% of the entire park's area.